Bhagat Dhanna Ji

 If you envision God as a radiant light which pervades throughout the universe, then if you are blessed this may be the vision you will see.
 An important concept in Sikhism is that God does not take form (Guru Granth Sahib and Dasam Granth), he is formless and pervades throught his creation.

 Bhagat Dhanna Ji was such a bhagat that he remained ever absorbed in God, even when he was physically occupied in various jobs abd earning his livelihood.
-It was this deep devotion of Dhanna that ultimately enabled him to have a glimpse of the Timeless Lord even in a stone.
-Dhanna was a simple-hearted ,and noble person, and he took the advice of a Brahmin to consider the stone, Lord Himself.
-He was asked by the Brahmin to offer the stone (or the Lord in the stone) sacramental food.
-When Dhanna found that the Lord was not accepting the food offered by him, he declared that he himself would not touch the food and remain on a fast as long as the Lord did not accept his offer.
+It was this deep devotion of Dhanna that ultimately enabled him to have a glimpse of the Timeless God even in a stone.
+Dhanna was a simple-hearted ,and noble person, and he took the advice of a Brahmin to consider the stone, God Himself.
+He was asked by the Brahmin to offer the stone (or God in the stone) sacramental food.
+When Dhanna found that God was not accepting the food offered by him, he declared that he himself would not touch the food and remain on a fast as long as God did not accept his offer.
 Bhai Gurdas has narrated (Varan, X.1 3) the entire episode in a beautiful verse.

 Brahmin used to worship idols

 He put queries to Brahmin who said: '

 We who serve God Gets fulfilled all desires of his heart;

 Dhanna made supplication to him: